 Korean snowboarder turned chef and TV personality, Akira Back is one of two celebrity chefs with restaurants at W Dubai – The Palm.
-The eponymous restaurant’s cuisine has a strong Japanese bent, with Korean and pan-Asian influences running through it.
-Signature tastes include the tuna pizza and AB tacos.
+The eponymous restaurant’s cuisine has strong Japanese roots, with Korean and pan-Asian influences running through it.
+Signature tastes include tuna pizza and AB tacos.

 Akira Back, W Dubai – The Palm, Palm Jumeirah, daily 7pm to 11.30pm.
 Tel: (04) 245 5800. @akirabackdubai

 Known as the ‘Demon Chef’, Hong Kong-based Alvin Leung is a judge on MasterChef, with many a Michelin-starred restaurant to his name.
 Most recently including his new venture in Dubai, Demon Duck.
-The modern Chinese restaurant can be found in Caesars Palace Dubai, on the ground floor.
+The modern Chinese restaurant can be found at Caesars Palace Dubai.

 Known for his outrageous cooking videos, Chef CZNBurak already counts Cristiano Ronaldo and HH Sheikh Hamdan bin Mohammed bin Rashid, Crown Prince of Dubai as fans.
 Both were spotted dining at the Dubai restaurant when it opened its doors in December 2020.
 Since then, it’s been a steady stream of celebrities and fans through the door.
 He also has two burger restaurants in Dubai.

 If you’ve seen Netflix’s popular series Chef’s Table, you’ll recognise Cecchini from volume six.
-The larger-than-life trumpet-blowing, meat-carving, butcher-cum-chef opened his first international outpost in Dubai, and the convept ‘Carna’ is just as bold and lively as its creator.
+The larger-than-life trumpet-blowing, meat-carving, butcher and chef opened his first international outpost in Dubai, Carna which is just as bold and lively as its creator.
 With as much respect for the animal as possible, Dario Cecchini turns parts of the meat normally disregarded into culinary masterpieces.
-Dishes such as 12-hour slow cooked cow tongue and marinated beef heart skewers are signatures, which guests are encouraged to try before casting judgement.
+Dishes such as 12-hour slow-cooked cow tongue and marinated beef heart skewers are signatures – don’t knock it until you try it.

 Bread Street Kitchen, Atlantis The Palm, daily 12pm to 3.30pm, 6pm to 10.30pm.
 Tel: (04) 426 2000. @breadstreetkitchendubai.